-Since feed costs represent the largest portion of cost of production, it also represents the greatest opportunity for reducing costs-- in particular the grow-finish barn.
+Since feed costs represent the largest portion of hog production costs, it also represents the greatest opportunity to reduce costs — especially in the grow/finish barn.
 Feed efficiency can have the single biggest impact on feed cost per pig.
-With the current high feed costs, there has been a greater push toward managing feed efficiency within operations.
+With feed prices moving to higher levels, there has been a greater push toward managing feed efficiency within operations.

-• Dietary energy level: Use of alternative feed ingredients typically provides a lower energy density within the diet, thereby increasing the amount of feed required per pig.
-Pigs will typically compensate for the lower energy diets by increasing their intake, subsequently having a significant impact on feed efficiency.
+- Dietary energy level: Use of alternative feed ingredients typically provides a lower energy density within the diet, thereby increasing the amount of feed required.
+Pigs will typically compensate for lower energy diets by increasing intake, subsequently having a significant impact on feed efficiency.
 Poorer feed efficiency may be offset by cheaper diet cost.
-It is very important to monitor this relationship.
+It’s important to monitor this relationship.

-• Environmental temperature: Ensure pigs are kept within their thermal comfort zone.
-Cold temperatures increase feed intake while hot temperatures reduce feed intake
+- Environmental temperature: Ensure pigs are kept within their thermal-comfort zone.
+Cold temperatures increase feed intake while hot temperatures reduce it.

-• Disease challenge: Healthy pigs grow faster.
-Pigs are able to utilize nutrients for growth rather than fight disease.
-Disease challenges can also increase mortality in the finishing herd and can have significant impact on whole herd efficiency.
+- Disease challenge: Healthy pigs grow faster.
+Pigs are able to utilize nutrients for growth rather than to fight disease.
+Disease challenges also can increase mortality in the finishing phase and can significantly impact whole-herd efficiency.

-• Breeding herd productivity: On average, a sow will consume approximately one ton of feed per year.
-The greater number of pigs produced per sow will improve whole herd feed efficiency.
+- Breeding herd productivity: On average, a sow will consume approximately 1 ton of feed per year.
+The greater the number of pigs produced per sow will improve whole-herd feed efficiency.

-• Market weight: Feed efficiency worsens as pigs get heavier.
-Ensure pigs are marketed at their optimal weight to minimize feed cost, maximizing profit potential.
+- Market weight: Feed efficiency worsens as pigs get heavier.
+Ensure that pigs are marketed at their optimal weight to minimize feed cost and maximize profit potential.